 5 reasons to keep electronic records of incident reports

-Electronic incident reports capture more information.
+4. Electronic incident reports capture more information.
 Sure, you can include plenty of information in a paper incident report, but a digital report can capture several different kinds of information, including floor plans, photos, and even videos.
 This means a stronger, more detailed incident report that shows anyone, at a glance, more information than they’d get from a piece of paper.
 It’s also worth noting that some security officers may not be strong writers.
 Technology will enhance their narrative, and help deliver a more coherent report.
 You also won’t have to worry about trying to decipher anyone’s handwriting.

 Need help with digitizing your incident reports?
 Contact us now for a demo.